petruburlacu/notes/frontEndNotes.md

 This should preserve the aspect ratio of the SVG when using the CSS properties.
 *NOTE: Make sure to have the `xml:space` equal to `"preserve"`

+### Mime Type issues for Angular 8+
+- on builds for production: change the .js file types from ''' type="module" ''' to ''' type="text/javascript" ''' in the **index.hml** file.

 ## Useful Links